isomerpages/nparks-lbtl/_programmes/Taman Jurong PAssionArts Festival.md

 <p>&nbsp;</p>
 <p><u>Performances</u>
 </p>
-<p><strong>Lakeside Primary School</strong>
+<p><strong>Lakeside Primary School Guzheng</strong>
 </p>
-<p>"Feng Shou Zhi Ge" (丰收之歌) captures the festive spirit of harvest celebrations
+<p>Experience the joy of harvest season an enchanting performance featuring
-and farmers' joyful mood, conveying confidence and hope for another bountiful year ahead.</p>
+traditional Chinese melodies!
+From the serene "Evening Song of the Fishing Boat" (渔舟唱晚) to the celebratory "Harvest Song," (丰收之歌) these beloved pieces capture the spirit of abundance and community gathering under the autumn moon.</p>
 <p><strong>New Gen Wind Symphony</strong>
 </p>
 <p>New Gen Wind Symphony began in November 2014 as a gathering of twelve